-Reminder that the popular Late Show with Stephen Colbert is back taping before a live audience.
+The Late Show with Stephen Colbert has been taping before a live audience again since Summer 2021.
 Tickets to the popular late night TV show are FREE, and can be reserved online.

 The Late Show with Stephen Colbert is taped at the historic Ed Sullivan Theater on Broadway, between 53rd and 54th Streets, Monday through Friday at 5:30pm.

 Plan to arrive no later than 3pm to join the ticket line.

 Where to Eat in Times Square/Theater District

 Late Show With Stephen Colbert website, including video clips of recent shows.

 Link to request free tickets, and additional bio info on Stephen Colbert

 In compliance with New York State’s adoption of the CDC guidelines for fully vaccinated individuals, the audience will be at full capacity and face masks will be optional.

 According to the CDC, you are considered fully vaccinated for COVID-19 2 weeks after you have received a second dose in a 2-dose vaccine series or 2 weeks after you have received a single-dose vaccine.